onurcagan/MemoryStash/README.md

 # MemoryStash

-MemoryStash is an inventory management system.
+MemoryStash is an Inventory Management System.